 Break.
 This keyword alters control flow.
 Its meaning is clear in most programs—it means "stop."
-In loops it stops the loop.
-And in a switch it exits the switch.
+In loops it stops the loop, and in a switch it exits the switch.

-Statement notes.
 Break statements are used in certain parts of a program.
 We use them in loops (like for and while) and switch statements.
 They cannot be used in some places.

 Tip When a break is encountered in the IL, control is immediately transferred to the statement following the enclosing block.